Daar375/Daar375ModularBalancePatch/README.md

  - Made all trails smaller
  - Set SMGs and pistols bullet speed to 6000
  - Set Rifles and LMGs bullet speed to 9000
+ - Set DRM and G2 bullet speed to 12000

 ### Fixed
  - Fixed the ghost bullet bug